 To deal with the first point, non-recourse loans are often made to participants to enable them to pay for the shares over time.

 There are ways of structuring employee share schemes to minimise the potential tax consequences for participants.
-For example, in some cases it may be possible to structure the scheme so that participants can defer paying tax on any discount to their price of their shares for several years.
+For example, in some cases it may be possible to structure the scheme so that participants can defer paying tax on any discount to the price of their shares for several years or so that the scheme can take advantage of the start-up tax concession.

 2. Option schemes - participants acquire a right to buy shares in the future